k2helix/trihammer/README.md

 # Trihammer

-A Discord bot with a lot of commands and now open-sourced!
+A Discord bot with a lot of commands and now open source!

 ## Installation